Alternative Paths

 - Urban Studies

-If you definitely want a business degree, make sure you look into the Bachelor of Business Administration option—this degree is more flexible and has less stringent admission requirements that the other business majors, so if you can meet them, this could be a good option.
+If you definitely want a business degree, make sure you look into the Bachelor of Business Administration option—this degree is more flexible and has less stringent admission requirements than the other business majors, so if you can meet the BBA requirements, this could be a good option.

 Otherwise, many careers in business are based on experience, not education, so majoring in anything then figuring out how to apply it to the world of business could make you at least as equipped to succeed in business as someone with a business degree—especially if the employer is more interested in thinking outside the box in who they recruit and hire.